Correctly renaming a Domain Controller for a seamless easy migration

 SYNTAX : netdom computername <currentDC FQDN> /add:<newDCName FQDN>

-so, in the command prompt, type (sans quotes) “netdom computername wrongname.domain.local /add:server.domain.local”
+In the command prompt, type (minus quotes) “netdom computername wrongname.domain.local /add:server.domain.local“

 Step 3: Make the new name the primary.